You are responsible for keeping your home safe and secure.

 Fire and incident safety in flats

-We advise that you familiarise yourself with the fire notices in your block, and follow the instructions on them.
+We advise that you familiarise yourself with the fire notices in your block.

 If you live in a block of flats and the fire or the incident isn’t in your flat but you hear an alarm, we advise that you: